Can Illegal Immigrants Get Health Insurance?

 1. Understanding the Current Landscape

 The current healthcare system in the United States is complex, and access to insurance varies depending on immigration status.
-While legal immigrants and certain categories of undocumented immigrants may be eligible for some form of health insurance, many undocumented individuals face significant barriers to obtaining coverage.
+While legal immigrants and specific categories of undocumented immigrants may be eligible for some form of health insurance, many undocumented individuals face significant barriers to obtaining coverage.

 Undocumented immigrants are not eligible to purchase health insurance through the Affordable Care Act (ACA) marketplace.
 They are also ineligible for Medicaid, except for emergency medical services.
 As a result, many undocumented individuals rely on safety net programs such as community health clinics or charity care to access healthcare services.